Samaksh0278/Extended-Kalman-Filter-Based-Localization/README.md

 Traverse to any coordinate in the plane provided the distance between any two consecutive coordinates is slightly larger than the length of the robot.

 Check whether it has reached a point, iterate to the next waypoint, calculate odometry and inertial values and can be coded to move at different speeds.

+Further details regarding the working and developement of the model can be found in the project report uploaded to the repository.